MC98x/Active-Directory-Project/README.md

 By integrating **Shuffle** with **Active Directory**, I created a functional, real-time mechanism where a confirmed threat triggers a direct response, automatically **disabling that user account** in the Domain Controller.

 **2. Telemetry Visibility & Ingestion**
-Successfully established a complete data pipeline where **Windows Security Logs** and **Sysmon data** are generated on the endpoint, forwarded to the Indexer, and visualized in the **Splunk Dashboard**.
+Successfully established a complete data pipeline where **Windows Security Logs** are generated on the endpoint, forwarded to the Indexer, and visualized in the **Splunk Dashboard**.

 **3. Drastic Reduction in Response Time (MTTR)**
 The automation workflow transformed the account lockout process from a manual administrative task to a **one-click operation**.